Prayer for Patience in Daily Life: Breathing Room for the Soul

 Can I pray for patience without inviting more trials?

-Scripture presents patience as Spirit-grown fruit, not a trap to fear.
+Scripture shows patience is a fruit of the Spirit, not a trap to fear.
 Life brings challenges either way; prayer invites God’s presence into them.
 Asking for patience welcomes grace to respond with steadiness and love, whatever the day holds.

 How long should I wait before taking action?